 PSYC 6310 Clinical Psychopathology

 A course that examines the etiology, symptoms, diagnosis, prognosis and therapeutic methods applicable to the major psychological disorders.
 Current research on psychopharmacological developments is examined.
-Prerequisite: 24 graduate semester hours in psychology.
+Prerequisite: 24 graduate semester hours in psychology or permission of instructor.